Achterdam: Criminality

 Two prostitutes were murdered in Achterdam in 1996.
 One of the murderers was identified from CCTV but fled the country.
 The second murderer was never identified.

 In 2007, 92 of the windows were run by Koos Nool, who also owned some of the windows.
 Others were owned by Cor van Hout, who was involved in the kidnapping of Freddy Heineken.
 When Nool applied to renew his licenses, Alkmaar Mayor Piet Bruinooge refused the license renewal on the advice of the Bureau BIBOB, on suspicion of money laundering and that the windows had been brought with money from crime.
 Nool challenged the decision in the Alkmaar Court, which decided there was "insufficient information on the serious risk that the permit would be misused for illegal purposes".
 On appeal in the Administrative Law Division of the Council of State (ABrVS), based on further information from the Bureau BIBOB, the Court ruled the Mayor had been justified in refusing the permit application.

 A number of females of Turkish-German descent were convicted of human trafficking in 2008 (the so-called SNEEP Case).
 They had been forcing women, mostly from East Europe, to work as prostitutes.
 The victims were lured to the Netherlands and forced to work in the windows.
-Some women were forced to undergo breast enlargement surgery and have the traffickers initials tattooed on their neck.
+Some women were forced to undergo breast enlargement surgery and have the traffickers' initials tattooed on their neck.

-A Moroccan man was jailed for 1 year for trafficking a girl to Achterdam in November 2010.
+A Moroccan man was jailed for one year for trafficking a girl to Achterdam in November 2010.

-In March 2013 two men, one Hungarian, the other Romanian, were was arrested for human trafficking during a raid on Achterdam.
+In March 2013 two men, one Hungarian, the other Romanian, were arrested for human trafficking during a raid on Achterdam.
 In November that year another man was arrested, again for trafficking.